-The following tables are intended to assist you in understanding the costs and expenses that an investor in the common stock of Newtek NY and Newtek MD bears directly or indirectly and Newtek MD's costs and expenses that are expected to be incurred in the first year following the Reincorporation Transaction, but are not applicable to the Reincorporation Transaction.
+The following tables are intended to assist you in understanding the costs and expenses that an investor in the common stock of Newtek NY and Newtek MD bears directly or indirectly and Newtek MD's costs and expenses that are expected to be incurred in the first year following the Reincorporation Transaction based on the expenses incurred during the fiscal year ended December 31, 2013, but are not applicable to the Reincorporation Transaction.
+The cost of the Reincorporation Transaction will be borne by the Company's stockholders.
 Newtek NY and Newtek MD caution you that some of the percentages indicated in the table below are estimates and may vary.
-Except where the context suggests otherwise, whenever this document contains a reference to fees or expenses paid or to be paid by "you," "Newtek NY" or "Newtek MD," stockholders will indirectly bear such fees or expenses as investors in Newtek MD and Newtek MD and Newtek NY caution you that some of the percentages indicated in the table below are estimates and may vary.
+Except where the context suggests otherwise, whenever this document contains a reference to fees or expenses paid or to be paid by "you," "Newtek NY" or "Newtek MD," stockholders will indirectly bear such fees or expenses as investors in Newtek NY or Newtek MD, as applicable.
+Newtek MD and Newtek NY caution you that some of the percentages indicated in the table below are estimates and may vary.